tops4u/Ram-Tester/README.md

 # Ram-Tester
 Ram Tester for vintage CBM Computer RAM Chips - **BETA** do not build/fork yet.

+This is a hobbyist project, there is no warranty of any sort and usage is on your own risk.
+By using any information on this site you aggree to this.
+Please read the license.

 I decided to build a tester myself with the aim of being able to test some of the common DRAM chips of the CBM computers 1980-1990.

 ## Introduction